ronaldlane/edXComputerSciencePrinciples/README.md

 # edXComputerSciencePrinciples
-my interactions with the course, meant for my personal training and development.
+Interactions with the course, are meant for my personal training and development.